 Why a vendor course approval process?

 Not all virtual courses are created the same.
 With virtual providers proliferating and rigorous national and State-Board approved standards, the array of options can be overwhelming and, for some schools, difficult to navigate.
-Like the textbook adoption process, the approval process is intended to ensure access to a variety of high-quality, standards-based courses from vendors and providers all over the country, while lowering costs by eliminating the need for each school or LEA to separately evaluate virtual course products.
+The North Carolina Vendor Approval Process is intended to ensure access to a variety of high-quality, standards-based courses from vendors and providers all over the country, while lowering costs by eliminating the need for each school or LEA to separately evaluate virtual course products.

 NC General Assembly S.L.
 2011-145 states is section 7.22 (h)(2), the following:

 The Director of NCVPS shall continue to ensure the following:

 - Course quality standards are established and met.

 - All e-learning opportunities other than virtual charter schools offered by State-funded entities to public school students are consolidated under the NCVPS program, eliminating course duplication.